 You must complete all graduation requirements before you reach 150 attempted units.
 If you reach 150 attempted units, your eligibility to receive aid will be suspended, but you may appeal to request aid for additional terms.

-The TU graduate school monitors and enforces the following time limits to students pursuing graduate certificates, master's degrees, and doctoral degrees:
+The TU graduate school monitors and enforces the following time limits for students pursuing graduate certificates, master's degrees, and doctoral degrees:

-*(Citation: Graduate Catalog, Appendix E: Graduate Student Procedures for Appeals and Petitions > Section I. A. Exceptions to Academic Policies)
+*(Citation: Graduate Catalog, Appendix F: Student Responsibilities and Rights > Section I. Graduate Student Appeals Process for Academic Issues)

 If you reach 24 attempted developmental course units, you must appeal to request aid for additional terms.
 If you reach 30 attempted developmental units, you will become ineligible to receive any additional aid for developmental courses, but could still be eligible for aid for non-developmental courses if you are meeting all the other cumulative SAP standards listed above.